borgbackup/borg/docs/installation.rst

     sudo chown root:root /usr/local/bin/borg
     sudo chmod 755 /usr/local/bin/borg

+Note that pyinstaller uses /tmp for executable dependencies. |project_name| will fail if /tmp has less than 40M of free space or is mounted with the ``noxece`` option.
+You can change the temporary directory by setting the ``TEMP`` environment variable before running borg.

 If a new version is released, you will have to manually download it and replace the old version using the same steps as shown above.